alltagshack/ImageSms/Readme.md

-# ByteSMS
+# ImageSMS 3 - proof of concept

-ByteSMS uses data SMS to send a very small picture (NOT MMS).
-It uses It is a *proof of concept* App and Open Source on github.
-If you want to enlarge the features, you have to do it by your own.
+ImageSMS 3 (or ByteSMS) uses data SMS to send a very small picture (NOT MMS).
+It is a *proof of concept* App and Open Source on github.
+Sending text, location or files and using openssl-keys for encrypt + decrypt are options, too.

+- Android 4.4: not tested
+- Android 6: some message parts got lost because of os double broadcasts
+- Android 10, 14: well tested and works acceptable

+It has an focus on offline-usage!
 A sms flat rate is a good choice!

 ## Features